Jatin-007/Personal-Website/README.md

 ###  Social Links
 For anyone who wants to checkout my social links

 The portfolio website isn't ready yet.
-However, if you still want to check it out, the link is- ijatin.ca If any feedback or any concerns, please feel free to reach out to me :)
+However, if you still want to check it out, the link is- www.ijatin.ca
+If any feedback or any concerns, please feel free to reach out to me :)